 UK Mediation has the top layer of quality assurance: ISO 9001 and the Investors in People Award

 - What form of external accreditation do their courses have?

 Look for external accreditation by an Ofqual-recognised awarding body such as our own AIM Awards.
 Remember it is the training that is accredited, not the mediator, and that internal (self)-accreditation is meaningless

 - Do they offer progression routes?

 Being a great mediator is an ongoing and developmental process.
-UK Mediation offers professional case supervision, the UK Register of Mediators, and our level 5 qualification, PPM (see above), to help you to continually improve your skills and understanding, long after your initial training is finished.
+UK Mediation offers professional case supervision, accredited mediator status, and our level 5 qualification, PPM (see above), to help you to continually improve your skills and understanding, long after your initial training is finished.

-The best things to do are to get plenty of practice with cases, to undertake professional case supervision, and to join a professional body.
+The best things to do are to get plenty of practice with cases and undertake professional case supervision.
 You may also wish to gain a higher qualification as a mediator.

 UK Mediation offers help with:

 A lifetime!
 Learning how to resolve conflict takes a lot of practice, reflection, and ongoing professional development.
 But please don’t be put off: the best start that we can give you is a professional, quality assured, accredited training course, followed by support and development opportunities as you begin to practise, whether you are working in workplace mediation, neighbourhood or any other form of interpersonal mediation.

 Our accredited courses provide an intensive, practice-based training.
 The Interpersonal Mediation Practitioner’s Certificate takes places over four days, and the Commercial Mediation Practitioner’s Certificate over six days, broken into two blocks of three days.